DataHighway-DHX/documentation/docs/whitepaper.md

 * Early adopters that invest in DH infrastructure get exposed to a variety of Mining Reward Types.
     * Higher token mining base rewards prior to halving.
     * Loyalty reward MSBs are available.
-    * Higher reputation to influence to future of the DHX DAO.
+    * Higher reputation to influence the future of the DHX DAO.

 ### Reward Options